danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/channels.getParticipants.html" name="channels.getParticipants">Get the participants of a supergroup/channel: channels.getParticipants</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.getTheme.html" name="account.getTheme">Get theme information: account.getTheme</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getUnreadMentions.html" name="messages.getUnreadMentions">Get unread messages where we were mentioned: messages.getUnreadMentions</a>
+    * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getUnreadReactions.html" name="messages.getUnreadReactions">Get unread reactions to messages you sent: messages.getUnreadReactions</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.getWebAuthorizations.html" name="account.getWebAuthorizations">Get web login widget authorizations: account.getWebAuthorizations</a>
+    * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getMessageReadParticipants.html" name="messages.getMessageReadParticipants">Get which users read a specific message: only available for groups and supergroups with less than chat_read_mark_size_threshold members, read receipts will be stored for chat_read_mark_expire_period seconds after the message was sent, see client configuration for more info »: messages.getMessageReadParticipants</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.search.html" name="messages.search">Gets back found messages: messages.search</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getHistory.html" name="messages.getHistory">Gets back the conversation history with one interlocutor / within a chat: messages.getHistory</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.getNotifySettings.html" name="account.getNotifySettings">Gets current notification settings for a given user/group, from all users/all groups: account.getNotifySettings</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/help.hidePromoData.html" name="help.hidePromoData">Hide MTProxy/Public Service Announcement information: help.hidePromoData</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/channels.togglePreHistoryHidden.html" name="channels.togglePreHistoryHidden">Hide/unhide message history for new channel/supergroup users: channels.togglePreHistoryHidden</a>
-    * <a href="https://docs.madelineproto.xyz/API_docs/methods/contacts.acceptContact.html" name="contacts.acceptContact">If the peer settings of a new user allow us to add him as contact, add that user as contact: contacts.acceptContact</a>
+    * <a href="https://docs.madelineproto.xyz/API_docs/methods/contacts.acceptContact.html" name="contacts.acceptContact">If the peer settings of a new user allow us to add them as contact, add that user as contact: contacts.acceptContact</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.setBotShippingResults.html" name="messages.setBotShippingResults">If you sent an invoice requesting a shipping address and the parameter is_flexible was specified, the bot will receive an updateBotShippingQuery update.
 Use this method to reply to shipping queries: messages.setBotShippingResults</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.importChatInvite.html" name="messages.importChatInvite">Import a chat invite and join a private chat/supergroup/channel: messages.importChatInvite</a>
+    * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.initHistoryImport.html" name="messages.initHistoryImport">Import chat history from a foreign chat app into a specific Telegram chat, click here for more info about imported chats »: messages.initHistoryImport</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/contacts.importContacts.html" name="contacts.importContacts">Imports contacts: saves a full list on the server, adds already registered contacts to the contact list, returns added contacts and their info: contacts.importContacts</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/help.setBotUpdatesStatus.html" name="help.setBotUpdatesStatus">Informs the server about the number of pending bot updates if they haven't been processed for a long time; for bots only: help.setBotUpdatesStatus</a>
+    * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.initTakeoutSession.html" name="account.initTakeoutSession">Initialize account takeout session: account.initTakeoutSession</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/initConnection.html" name="initConnection">Initialize connection: initConnection</a>
+    * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.resetPassword.html" name="account.resetPassword">Initiate a 2FA password reset: can only be used if the user is already logged-in, see here for more info »: account.resetPassword</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.installStickerSet.html" name="messages.installStickerSet">Install a stickerset: messages.installStickerSet</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.installTheme.html" name="account.installTheme">Install a theme: account.installTheme</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.installWallPaper.html" name="account.installWallPaper">Install wallpaper: account.installWallPaper</a>